karmab/kcli/doc/index.md

 Within a disk section, you can use the word size, thin and format as keys

-- *diskthin* Value used when not specified in the disk entry.
+- *thin* Value used when not specified in the disk entry.
 Defaults to true
-- *diskinterface* Value used when not specified in the disk entry.
+- *interface* Value used when not specified in the disk entry.
 Defaults to virtio.
 Could also be ide, if vm lacks virtio drivers

-- *nets* Array of networks.
-Defaults to ['default'].
+## Network parameters

 You can mix simple strings pointing to the name of your network and more complex information provided as hash.
 For instance:

 ```YAML
 nets: